The government of Ecuador said on Thursday such action would be considered a "hostile and intolerable act" as well as a violation of its sovereignty.

 Quito bristled at the threat and said it would announce its decision on Assange's asylum request on Thursday at 7am (12pm GMT).

 "We want to be very clear, we're not a British colony.
+The colonial times are over," Ecuador's Foreign Minister Ricardo Patino said in an angry statement after a meeting with President Rafael Correa.

 "The move announced in the official British statement, if it happens, would be interpreted by Ecuador as an unfriendly, hostile and intolerable act, as well as an attack on our sovereignty, which would force us to respond in the strongest diplomatic way," Patino told reporters.